KyleKohlmeyer/KyleKohlmeyer/README.md

 Thus, I left graduate school and enrolled in the Northwestern Data Science bootcamp.
 It has been the best decision of my life!
 I enjoy coding and working with data, and there is nothing more satifying than when the code finally works and outputs what you want.
-I am starting a new position as a Business Intelligence Analyst at Gaylor Electric.
+I started working as a Business Intelligence Analyst at Gaylor Electric in May 2024.

 ## Bootcamp summary
 ### In the Northwestern Data Science bootcamp, I have: